 - Please do not ask for ‘just one more shot’ at the end of your allocated slot – it eats into everybody else’s time slot and is therefore unfair to your fellow photographers.

-- Within your allocated 1:2:1 time, you can choose to seek feedback from your model if you wish, thus enabling you to adjust your framing, posing, composition.
-At the beginning of your allocated time, please do advise if you wish to adopt the feedback option or would rather shoot continuously.
+- In addition to your allocated 1:2:1 time, you can choose to seek feedback from your model for a short time if you wish, thus enabling you to adjust your framing, posing, composition.
+This would be 1 minute.

 - Please do not ask to take photo’s of the model during her break or lunch.